 Dr. Chew and his family moved out of their home, turned it into a resort, and moved into a smaller place.
 “I call it a reluctant hotel,” Dr. Chew, who still works full-time a local hospital, said.

 He tells me how the resort is expensive and difficult to manage but without it, the school cannot afford to stay open.
 Without it, these special needs children would miss out on an education that our public schools do not provide.

-“It’s great for the students too,” Melody, the school principal, said.
+“It’s great for the students too,” Melody, who is also Dr. Chew’s wife, said.
 She tells me the children get to have swimming lessons because of the resort swimming pool, that the resort supplements the school’s utility bills, making the school fees affordable.
 “Sometimes, we invite interesting guests to give a talk to our students, so our students get to learn from them too.”

 Not all heroes wear capes, some run hotels

 The Lighthouse Academy is not a business, but a mission for the Chew Family.
 Here’s why: Dr. Chew and wife Melody’s, second son is autistic.
 Over the years of providing him with the individualised care and education that addresses his disorder, he overcame his learning disability and grew to become a successful doctor.

 Melody, who is an educator by profession, felt blessed that her autistic son had the opportunity to develop his skills, but was also painfully aware that other special needs children, especially those from poor families, do not have the same opportunities.
 After that fateful family trip, she decided to sacrifice her very cushy tai-tai life to start The Lighthouse Academy.